-Balthazar takes the listener on a 40 minute sombre, bohemian journey that washes over you with an effortless ease.
-The opening three tracks are seamless; the album opens with The Oldest of Sisters with its Jazz undertones going into Sinking Ship and Later which has an up-tempo rhythm to which you don’t know whether too dance or self loathe but yet the song is probably the highlight of the album.
+Balthazar takes the listener on a 40 minute sombre, bohemian journey that washes over you with effortless ease.
+The opening three tracks are seamless; the album opens with ‘The Oldest of Sisters’ with its jazz undertones going into ‘Sinking Ship’ and ‘Later’ which has an up-tempo rhythm to which you don’t know whether too dance or self loathe but is probably the highlight of the album.

-Although arguably the best three tracks lead off the album the rest is by no means bad, Balthazar take us by the hand on a leisurely jaunt full of tales of romance, heartache and untold melancholy.
-The album finishes with Sides a beautifully painful song that wouldn’t sound out of place on ‘Kid A’.Rats is an album in which you don’t want to end, but with it getting better each time you listen you probably won’t let it.
+Although arguably the best three tracks lead off the album the rest is by no means bad, Balthazar takes us by the hand on a leisurely jaunt full of tales of romance, heartache and untold melancholy.
+The album finishes with ‘Sides’, a beautifully painful song that wouldn’t sound out of place on Kid A.Rats is an album in which you don’t want to end, but with it getting better each time you listen you probably won’t let it.

 Rats is not going to be an album that sets the Anglo shores on fire but there is certainly enough there to prick up a few ears and make people want to find out more.
-Unfortunately there is just something missing, something that will take this album from being a good album to being a great album.
-In all of the songs I found myself waiting for that something special to happen, waiting for that hair raising chorus to kick in.
-It ended up being an album that just left me satisfied instead of wowed and mainly it just left me waiting.
+Unfortunately, there is just something missing, something that will take this album from being a good album to being a great album.
+In all of the songs, I found myself waiting for that something special to happen, waiting for that hair raising chorus to kick in.
+It ended up being an album that just left me satisfied instead of wowed and, mainly, it just left me waiting.

 In the two years since Applause, the way Balthazar has matured to produce such a piece of work as Rats with its effortless beauty can only mean positive things for what could be a long career.
 They may have to go the long way round, but if Balthazar comes to the UK and produces a live show that leaves the audience spellbound then this band will have the potential to do something special.
 With them, we might all enjoy the scenic route.